startupradar/ingestion/README.md

 # StartupRadar Use Case: Ingestion

-This use case gives you a framework on how to ingest StartupRadar data into your own systems.
+This repository gives you a framework for ingesting StartupRadar data into your own systems.
+Adapting it to your use case should take less than an hour.

+What it does:

-- fetch data from a variety of sources
+- fetches new startups from StartupRadar through a variety of methods
-- compare against already stored data
+- compares all startups against already stored startups
-- crate new deals or update existing ones
+- crate new deals or updates existing ones

+With this tool, you can easily implement the following use cases:

+- create a new CRM deal for every unseen startup on StartupRadar
+- create a new comment for every competitor to a portfolio startup
+- add a comment on every deal that gets mentioned in the news

 ## Supported Backends
 Backends are the places where existing deals can be found and where new deals can get stored.
+So if a new startup pops up, this is where it's stored.

 File-based:

-- CSV
+- CSV: a CSV file with a row for each startup

 CRMs (coming soon):